-Since the Board of Regents meets at fixed intervals, the earliest the proposed amendment could be adopted by regular (nonemergency) action after expiration of the public comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5) would be the September 2022 Regents meeting.
+The proposed amendment was presented to the P-12 Education Committee for recommendation to the Full Board for adoption as an emergency rule at the March 2022 meeting of the Board of Regents, effective March 29, 2022.
+Since the Board of Regents meets at fixed intervals, the earliest the proposed amendment could be adopted by regular (non-emergency) action after expiration of the public comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5) would be the September 2022 Regents meeting.
 Furthermore, pursuant to SAPA 203(1), the earliest effective date of the proposed rule, if adopted at the September 2022 meeting, would be the date the Notice of Adoption would be published in the State Register.

-Therefore, emergency action is necessary at the March 2022 meeting for the preservation of the general welfare to immediately conform the Commissioner's regulations to Chapter 812 of the Laws of 2021.
+However, the emergency rule will expire on June 12, 2022.
+Therefore, a second emergency action is necessary at the May 2022 meeting for the preservation of the general welfare to immediately conform the Commissioner's regulations to Chapter 812 of the Laws of 2021 and to ensure that the emergency action taken at the March 2022 meeting remains continuously in effect until the rule can be permanently adopted.

-It is anticipated that the proposed rule will be presented to the Board of Regents for adoption as a permanent rule at the September 2022 meeting, which is the first scheduled meeting after expiration of the 60-day public comment period mandated by SAPA for state agency rule making.
-However, since the emergency action will expire before the June 2022 Regents meeting, it is anticipated that additional emergency action will be presented for adoption at the May and July 2022 Regents meetings.
+It is anticipated that the proposed rule will be presented to the Board of Regents for adoption as a permanent rule at the September 2022 meeting, which is the first scheduled meeting after expiration of the 60-day public comment period mandated by SAPA for state agency rulemaking.
+However, since the emergency action will expire before the September 2022 Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the July 2022 Regents meeting.